TravelModellingGroup/Documentation/frabitztown_initial.rst

 Establishing a connection with Emme
 =====================================================================================
-The next part of the model system creation process is to establish a resource that manages XTMF's connection to EMME.
+The next part of the model system creation process is to establish a resource that manages XTMF's connection to Emme.
 To start, begin by adding a new child module under the module labelled ``Resources``.
 To do this, right click (or press ctrl + m with the module highlighted) and select the option **Add Module** from the context menu.
 The parent module ``Resources`` is considered a ``collection``. (ie: it can have multiple child modules).
 Select the child module just added to open its list of parameters.
 Listed on the right is field called ``Resource Name``; enter a descriptive name as an identifier for this module.